 Reviews make me write faster!

-Going by the Great Sept and Dragon Pit visible from the balcony, the gold and black stag banners everywhere, and the absence of a beard or belly, I'd awoken in Kings Landing in the body of Renly Baratheon.
-Things could have been worse, I'd been a massive fan of the books and show, and I'd enjoyed several good general, redo, and self-insert fanfics set in Westeros too, so at least I knew what was going on.
-But honestly, nothing could prepare you for something like this, waking up in a foreign body in a fantasy world.
+Going by the Great Sept and Dragon Pit visible from the balcony, the gold and black stag banners everywhere – and the absence of a beard or belly – I had awoken in Kings Landing in the body of Renly Baratheon.
+Things could have been worse.
+I had been a massive fan of the books and show and I had enjoyed many good fanfictions, including time travel and self-inserts, so at least I knew what was going on.
+But honestly; nothing could prepare you for something like this.
+Waking up in a foreign body in a fantasy world.
 It was utter insanity.